-- 10.1 Behaviour that can be construed as harassment, bullying and/or victimisation, and the failure to deal with such incidents or allegations, may expose the School, Local Authority and individual employees to a number of legal consequences. - 10.2 Discrimination and harassment based on race, ethnicity, gender, sexual orientation, disability, age or religion and belief are serious employment issues and may be in breach of the Equality Act 2010, the Human Rights Act 1998, the Protection from Harassment Act 1997 and/or Employment Equality Regulations. - 10.3 Employers have a 'duty of care' for all their employees.
+- 10.1 Behaviour that can be construed as harassment, bullying and/or victimisation, and the failure to deal with such incidents or allegations, may expose the School, Local Authority and individual employees to a number of legal consequences. - 10.2 Discrimination, sexual harassment and harassment based on race, ethnicity, gender, sexual orientation, disability, age or religion and belief are serious employment issues and may be in breach of the Equality Act 2010, the Worker Protection (Amendment of Equality Act 2010) Act 2023, the Human Rights Act 1998, the Protection from Harassment Act 1997 and/or Employment Equality Regulations. - 10.3 Employers have a 'duty of care' for all their employees.
 If the mutual trust and confidence between employer and employee is broken, there could potentially be a fundamental breach of contract.
 Employers are usually responsible in law for the acts of their employees. - 10.4 Under the Health and Safety at Work Act 1974 employers are responsible for the health, safety and welfare at work of all employees.